 PONZI SCHEMES and other FRAUDULENT SCEMES

 All too often investors let their guard down for various reasons, such as when they do business with a company or person who is a friend or referred by a friend or family, someone with high profile clientele, someone nice, charming, charismatic, professional, religious, a philanthropist, well credentialed, well certified, long established, well dressed, young or old, famous, articulate, an eloquent speaker, high profile with fancy brochures and a nice website, someone well connected, or even low key and meek.
 These attributes mean nothing!
 Con artists usually fit some or most of these profiles.
 They're the people you would least expect to rip you off, give bad advice or dis serve you in any way.
 Ponzi schemes are not rare.
 Only the highest profile ones get news coverage.
 In realty Ponzi schemes are constantly being uncovered, and the typical victim of fraud is often affluent and college educated.
-Also it is not uncommon for advisers to unwittingly solicit Ponzi schemes to their clients.
+Also it is not uncommon for advisors to unwittingly solicit Ponzi schemes to their clients.
 Even the very best intentioned investment advisors and firms sometimes know nothing about the investments they pitch beyond what they’re told by promoters!
 What good does that do you?
 Money does not grow on trees and it shouldn't be treated so loosely, yet we constantly hear new stories about everyday people losing big chunks or all of their life savings to some sort of investment fraud, con-artist, Ponzi scheme, bad investment, etc because they broke the most simple, basic rules of investing, that all began when they started working with a non-fiduciary (violating rule #1).
 Had these people simply followed either rule #2 (the 5% rule) or rule #4 (avoid investments that are not publicly traded) then these investors wouldn't be in such financial ruin!

 CONFLICT OF INTEREST

 EXPENSIVE, RISKIER, UNDERPERFORMING INVESTMENT PRODUCTS THAT PAY MR. BROKER BIG COMMISSIONS: There's more than just Ponzi schemes that you need to look out for.
 Investors are usually completely unaware that they have been victimized by conflict of interest.
 Investors are dis served every day and usually it isn't even illegal.
-Understand that non-fiduciary advisers earn large back door commissions even when they don't directly charge you any fees at all.
+Understand that non-fiduciary advisors earn large back door commissions even when they don't directly charge you any fees at all.
 Simply having their name listed on certain investment statements as your "agent", "rep" or "broker" can entitle them to commissions and "trailer fee" commissions without you ever knowing it.
-How can you trust any adviser to give advice in your best interest when they earn a hefty 5 to 14% commission when they convince you to buy that annuity, limited partnership, or other inferior, expensive investment that has an early withdrawal penalty, but earn nothing extra when touting index funds?
+How can you trust any advisor to give advice in your best interest when they earn a hefty 5 to 14% commission when they convince you to buy that annuity, limited partnership, or other inferior, expensive investment that has an early withdrawal penalty, but earn nothing extra when touting index funds?
 "Actively managed" (professionally managed) mutual funds typically pay Mr Broker a 2 - 3% commission, even though unmanaged index funds consistently outperform the average professionally managed fund.
 Whenever you hear the words "front end load, "entry fee", "surrender fee", "exit fee", "redemption fee" or "early withdrawal penalty" attached to an investment, that's code for "your broker will earn a big sales commission if he can convince you to invest in it".
-Yet no investment adviser will ever explain to their client the many negative reasons why the securities they are pushing, such as actively managed mutual funds, annuities, are inferior investments because the commissions that they stand to earn are too irresistible.
-Typically these investment advisers push long term, non liquid investments on clients even though you should avoid putting your money in "prison".
+Yet no investment advisor will ever explain to their client the many negative reasons why the securities they are pushing, such as actively managed mutual funds, annuities, are inferior investments because the commissions that they stand to earn are too irresistible.
+Typically these investment advisors push long term, non liquid investments on clients even though you should avoid putting your money in "prison".
 In fact SEC (Securities and Exchange Commission) laws actually allow brokers to select investments for their clients based on how much commission they get to earn for themselves as long as the investment is "suitable" for the investor.
 The problem is that the requirements for what is "suitable" is very low and hardly protects the public enough.

 FROM BAD TO WORSE: CHURNING

-Non-fiduciary advisers are always looking for justifications to call you to get you to buy new securities as often as possible because their income is dependent on making transactions.
+Non-fiduciary advisors are always looking for justifications to call you to get you to buy new securities as often as possible because their income is dependent on making transactions.
 But at some point too much trading becomes illegal, even under the low "suitability standard".
 Churning occurs when a broker engages in excessive buying and selling of securities in a customer’s account chiefly to generate commissions that benefit the broker.
 Churning is against the law.
 What constitutes churning is a complex subject that an attorney should tackle, but one thing that can be said is that long-term investments like annuities and mutual funds are almost always not meant to be surrendered short-term.

 The Do-It-Yourself option: Buy, hold and rebalance bond and stock ETF's

-BUY EXCHANGE TRADED FUNDS (ETF's): Overshadowing all of the many pitfalls of investing is a little known fact that no non-fiduciary 'adviser' will ever tell you, and that is that the statistical evidence is clear that passively managed index funds (example: the Total Stock Market index) outperform actively managed mutual funds.
+BUY EXCHANGE TRADED FUNDS (ETF's): Overshadowing all of the many pitfalls of investing is a little known fact that no non-fiduciary 'advisor' will ever tell you, and that is that the statistical evidence is clear that passively managed index funds (example: the Total Stock Market index) outperform actively managed mutual funds.
 As of 2014, Warren Buffet recommends that for long-term results the average investor put 90% of their money in the S & P 500 index and the other 10% in short-term government bonds.
-If you can't figure out how to do it yourself (it's very easy) or what is the right bond/stock allocation then hire a fee-only fiduciary adviser for a one-time or one-task consultation or use a light advice company such as Vanguard.
+If you can't figure out how to do it yourself (it's very easy) or what is the right bond/stock allocation then hire a fee-only fiduciary advisor for a one-time or one-task consultation or use a light advice company such as Vanguard.
 Don't pay 1% to 2% per year to an "asset manager" to hold your hand and simply rebalance.

 There are super low cost index funds for whatever your investment strategy may be, from aggressive or conservative.
 Investing in index funds is as easy as opening an account with a deep discount brokerage firm and then placing a "buy" order for less than $10 per trade.
 And you can can sell an index fund at any time for less than $10, and without the early withdrawal penalties that are typically associated with annuities, limited partnerships, "actively managed" mutual funds, non-traded REIT's, etc. And index funds are generally taxed at the lower, more reasonable "capital gains" rate -- unlike some other investments such as annuities which are taxed as "ordinary income".
 With index funds you'll have the peace of mind in knowing that nobody can take advantage of you.
 Even Jim Cramer (MSNBC's Mad Money), who devotes about 99% of his show to discussions about individual stocks, has recommended index funds to those who don't have the time to study stocks.
 Because he has a TV show devoted to stock picking, he might be biased.
 In reality most investors who do study stocks and market trends would probably fare better by investing in index funds than if they were to try to beat the indexes by trading stocks and racking up trading costs.
 According to John Bogle (of the Vanguard fund group) it is a mathematical certainty that over a lifetime you cannot beat the indexes with active management (example- actively managed mutual funds).
 Source: PBS John Bogle has also said that over the long-term probably only about 1% of managers do better than the market indexes.
 Source (Skip to 13:14)

 In this 5-year study (ending in June 2012) randomly selected 3-fund portfolios consisting of actively managed funds were compared versus a comparable index fund portfolio.
-The three funds were Intermediate-term municipal bond funds, large cap blend US stocks and large cap blend foreign stocks.
+The three funds were intermediate-term municipal bond funds, large cap blend US stocks and large cap blend foreign stocks.
 A whopping 82% of the actively managed 3-fund portfolios were beaten by the comparable benchmark index fund portfolio.
 The average "actively managed" portfolio did 1.1% worse than the comparable index fund portfolio.
 1.1% might not seem like a lot but when compounded year after year you would lose 10.4% after 10 years.
 After 20 years it will cost you about 19.8%.
 And after 30 years 28.2%.
 In other words small actively manage mutual fund fees matter a lot!
 See chart below.

 "All the time and effort that people devote to picking the right fund, the hot hand, the great manager, have in most cases led to NO advantage.” -- Peter Lynch, legendary manager of the highly successful Fidelity Magellan mutual fund